Fan vs. Air Conditioner: Which Cooling Appliance Do You Need?

 What are Ceiling Fans?

 One interesting thing about ceiling fans is that they don't really lower the temperature but help our bodies cool down.
-Ultimately, we feel cool because of the air circulating around us.
+In short, we feel cool because of the air circulating around us.
 This air brings a breeze that makes us feel cool and refreshed, especially when we are sweating in the summer.
 During colder days, the blades of some ceiling fan units can be reversed to provide warm air, further proving the versatility of the cooling appliance.

 What are Air Conditioners?